Grant County Court Records

 Requesting Copies of Records

-The Clerk of Courts office processes requests for copies of court documents.
+The Clerk of Courts office processes copy requests for court documents.
 Under the Grant County Circuit Court Rules and Wis.
-Stat. § 814.61(10), the following copy fees apply:
+Stat.
+814.61(10), the following copy fees apply:

-Payments should be directed to the Clerk of Courts.
-When requesting documents by mail, include a self-addressed stamped envelope with sufficient postage.
-The Clerk’s office also processes passport applications and handles the collection of various fines, fees, and forfeitures.
+Make payments to the Clerk of Courts.
+If you're requesting documents by mail, include a self-addressed stamped envelope with enough postage.
+The Clerk's office also handles passport applications and collects various fines, fees, and forfeitures.

 Are Court Records Public in Grant County?

-- Expunged records — Criminal records that have been expunged under Wisconsin law are removed from public view
+• Expunged records — Criminal records expunged under Wisconsin law are removed from public view

-The Grant County Circuit Court Rules also address court proceedings that are required by law to be public.
-Under Part 2 of the local court rules, a party seeking to close a proceeding must notify the court and the media coordinator in writing at least 72 hours before the hearing, with the burden falling on the moving party to demonstrate cause for closure.
+The local court rules also address proceedings that must be open to the public.
+Under Part 2 of those rules, a party who wants to close a proceeding must notify the court and the media coordinator in writing at least 72 hours before the hearing, and the burden falls on that party to show cause for closure.

 Grant County Criminal Court Records

-Criminal cases in Grant County are assigned to the presiding intake court judge at the initial appearance.
-The Clerk of Courts maintains records for all criminal proceedings from initial filing through final disposition, including case initiations, pleadings, judgments, bound-overs from associate level to circuit level, license suspensions, and copies of records.
+When a criminal case is filed in Grant County, it's assigned to the presiding intake court judge at the initial appearance.
+The Clerk of Courts keeps records for all criminal proceedings from first filing through final disposition — including case initiations, pleadings, judgments, bound-overs from associate to circuit level, license suspensions, and document copies.

 Searching Criminal Case Records

-Criminal court case records can be searched through the WCCA case search system.
-To locate a specific case, select Grant County and enter the defendant’s name or case number.
+Search criminal case records online through the WCCA case search system.
+Select Grant County and enter the defendant's name or case number to find a specific case.
 Traffic tickets can also be searched by litigant name through the online system.
-The Clerk of Courts office can assist in person or by phone at (608) 723-2752.
+If you'd rather search in person or by phone, the Clerk of Courts office is available at (608) 723-2752.

 Criminal Background Checks

-The Wisconsin Department of Justice maintains the state’s Centralized Criminal History (CCH) database.
-Public access to adult criminal history record information is available through the Wisconsin Online Record Check System (WORCS).
-Anyone may submit a name-based background check by creating an account on the WORCS portal and paying the applicable fee, which is $7 for a standard criminal background check.
-The results reflect fingerprint-supported records of arrests, prosecutions, court findings, sentences, and corrections data submitted by Wisconsin law enforcement agencies pursuant to Wis.
-Stat. § 165.84(1).
+The Wisconsin Department of Justice maintains the state's Centralized Criminal History (CCH) database.
+Public access to adult criminal history record information runs through the Wisconsin Online Record Check System (WORCS).
+Anyone can submit a name-based background check by creating an account on the WORCS portal and paying $7 for a standard search.
+Results draw from fingerprint-supported records of arrests, prosecutions, court findings, sentences, and corrections data submitted by Wisconsin law enforcement agencies under Wis.
+Stat.
+165.84(1).

 Arrest Records and the Sheriff's Office

-The Grant County Sheriff’s Office maintains arrest reports and incident records.
-Public records requests can be submitted to the Sheriff’s Office:
+The Grant County Sheriff's Office maintains arrest reports and incident records.
+Submit public records requests to:

 Grant County Sheriff's Office